QuSpin/QuSpin/README.md

 ### **automatic install**

 The latest version of the package has the compiled modules written in [Cython](cython.org) which has made the code far more portable across different platforms.
 We will support precompiled version of the package for Linux, OS X and Windows 64-bit systems.
-The automatic installation of qspin requires the Anaconda package manager for Python.
-Once Anaconda has been installed, all one has to do to install qspin is run:
+The automatic installation of QuSpin requires the Anaconda package manager for Python.
+Once Anaconda has been installed, all one has to do to install QuSpin is run:
 ```
-$ conda install -c weinbe58 qspin
+$ conda install -c weinbe58 QuSpin
 ```
 This will install the latest version on your computer.
 Right now the package is in its beta stages and so it may not be available for installation on all platforms using this method.
 In such a case one can also manually install the package.

 ### **manual install**

-To install qspin manually, download the source code either from the [master](https://github.com/weinbe58/qspin/archive/master.zip) branch, or by cloning the git repository.
+To install QuSpin manually, download the source code either from the [master](https://github.com/weinbe58/QuSpin/archive/master.zip) branch, or by cloning the git repository.
 In the top directory of the source code you can execute the following commands from bash:

 Unix:
 ```